kcyarn/markdown-document/README.md

 When adding new headers to the document, the Outline View does not automatically refresh.
 You must manually refresh the view.

+*Note: Although markdown does not require sequential headers, the outline generator needs at least one first level header.
+After that, non-sequential headers will be moved up to the next closest level.*

 ### Autosave

 Continue writing content here.
 See if it still fires.